 Developing energy storage devices with high energy and power density requires rigorously optimizing both the anode and cathode materials.
 This work presents a novel approach utilizing commercially available carbon cloth, composed of carbon fibers with a graphitic shell and an amorphous carbon core, as a free-standing electrode for lithium-ion capacitors (LICs).
 The aligned graphitic layers in the carbon fibers, combined with the three-dimensional structure of the free-standing electrode, reduce tortuosity and enhance power density.
-To further improve the ion transport kinetics, we employed a FeCl₃ pre-insertion strategy, expanding the graphite lattice in the outer shell of the carbon fibers and significantly improving the Li+ ion diffusion rate, leading to enhanced rate capability.
-The LICs were fabricated using FeCl₃ pre-inserted carbon cloth as a free-standing anode and a porous carbon cloth cathode derived from high-temperature activation.
-The device achieved an energy density of 5.2 mWh/cm³ (37.7 Wh/kg), surpassing that of commercial 3.6 V lithium-ion batteries (3.2 mWh/cm³), with a 6 mW/cm³ power density.
-Additionally, the LIC exhibited excellent cycling stability, retaining 86% of its initial capacitance after 10,000 charge-discharge cycles.
-This study demonstrates a promising strategy for fabricating high-performance, scalable energy storage devices by integrating material design with advanced electrode engineering.
+To further improve the ion transport kinetics, we employed an FeCl3 pre-insertion strategy, expanding the graphite lattice in the outer shell of the carbon fibers and significantly improving the Li+ ion diffusion rate, leading to enhanced rate capability.
+The LICs were fabricated using FeCl3 pre-inserted carbon cloth as a free-standing anode and a porous carbon cloth cathode derived from high-temperature activation.
+The device achieved an energy density of 5.2 mWh/cm3 (37.7 Wh/kg), surpassing that of commercial 3.6 V lithium-ion batteries (3.2 mWh/cm3), with a power density of 6 mW/cm3.
+Additionally, the LIC exhibited excellent cycling stability, retaining 86% of its initial capacitance after 10,000 charge–discharge cycles.
+This study demonstrates a promising strategy for fabricating high-performance and scalable energy storage devices by integrating material design with advanced electrode engineering.

 Publications